 Senator SINEMA.
 Thank you.

 Thank you, Madam Chairman.

+The CHAIRMAN Thank you.
+Sone

 The CHAIRMAN.
 Thank you, Senator.

 We are about to start some votes, but I am hopeful that the Ranking Member and I can ask just a couple more quick questions before we adjourn the hearing.